The DeVos Family

 A native of Philadelphia, Pa., Forde earned his bachelor’s degree from the University of Delaware.
-He and his wife, Vivian, reside in Lake Mary, Fla. and have three children, Tina (28), Kevin (24) and Kory (23).
+He and his wife, Vivian, reside in Lake Mary, Fla. and have three children, Tina, Kevin and Kory, and three grandchildren.

 Chris D'Orso, Senior Vice President of Sales and Operations

-Chris D’Orso enters his 28th season with the Orlando Magic and was promoted to senior vice president of sales and operations in July 2012.
+Chris D’Orso enters his 30th season with the Orlando Magic and was promoted to senior vice president of sales and operations in July 2012.
 His responsibilities include overseeing the day-to-day operations of sales for the Amway Center including season, premium, suites, hospitality, partial, group and tourism sales as well as retail, and ticket operations for both the Orlando Magic and Amway Center.

 Jeff Bissey, Vice President of Finance

-Jeff Bissey begins his 22nd season with the Orlando Magic and was promoted to vice president of finance in July 2015.
-He oversees the daily accounting and financial operations of the Magic, including financial analysis and reporting, audit and tax return preparation, budgeting, and cash management.
+Jeff Bissey begins his 24th season with the Orlando Magic.
+As the vice president of finance, he oversees the daily accounting and financial operations of the Magic and its affiliates, including financial analysis and reporting, audit and tax return preparation, budgeting, and cash management.

 Bissey joined the Magic in October 1994 as an intern in the basketball operations department.
 He was hired as a staff accountant in the finance department in July 1995 and held the position of accounting manager and controller before being promoted to vice president in 2015.

 Bissey received his bachelor’s of science degree in finance from Kansas State University in 1991.
 He later graduated from Wichita State University with a master’s of education in sports administration in 1995.
 Bissey is on the board of directors for the Foundation of Foster Children and currently serves as their treasurer.
 He also serves on the Finance Committee for the Central Florida Commission on Homelessness.

 Catherine Carlson, Sr. Vice President of Corporate Parternship and Premium Activation

-Catherine Young Carlson begins her ninth season with the Orlando Magic.
+Carlson joined the organization in February 2009 as director of corporate partnership activation.
 She was promoted to vice president of corporate partnership activation in July 2012 and added new responsibilities of also overseeing the premium activation team in March 2014.
-Carlson joined the organization in February 2009 as director of corporate partnership activation.

 Carlson oversees the Corporate Partnerships Activation team, and is responsible for activation, fulfillment and renewal of all corporate sponsor contracts.
 Carlson is also focused on driving strategy to retain and grow the Magic’s corporate partnerships base.
 The Activation team was the recipient of the inaugural “NBA Team Sponsorship Activation of the Year” award at the annual NBA Sponsorship workshops in 2012.
 The Activation team has been awarded the NBA Sponsor Retention Award in 2012, 2013 and 2015.

-Her new responsibilities have her overseeing the Premium Activation team that creates a world class experience for premium clients that have a suite, loge, MVP table and Chase Suite seat at Amway Center.
+Carlson also leads the Premium Activation team that is responsible for creating world class experiences for premium partners that have a suite, loge, MVP table and Chase Suite seat at Amway Center.

 Prior to joining the Magic, Carlson worked at Walt Disney World for 11 years where she held various roles, most recently as Manager, Alliance Development, overseeing the sports sponsorship team for Disney’s Wide World of Sports.
 She was responsible for developing sponsorship agreements with corporate partners for Disney’s Wide World of Sports and major events including Atlanta Braves Spring Training, Disney’s PGA Tour event and the Walt Disney World Marathon.
 Carlson also spent five years developing corporate partners for Epcot, where she was able to significantly grow the sponsor revenue for Epcot Signature events, such as the Epcot International Food and Wine Festival.